 Maybe flipping these types of monetized sites for 20 times earnings is not as easy, but some decent multiple is certainly doable.

-5. Building the Expired Domains into Niche Sites
+5. Build Expired Domains into Niche Sites

-Another option for making money with these reclaimed domains, is to simply target a niche keyword and try to rank for that in Google.
-Ideally you can pick a keyword that is somehow related to the domain, but this is not essential.
+Another option for making money with these reclaimed domains is simply to target a niche keyword and try to rank for that in Google.
+Ideally, you can pick a keyword that is somehow related to the domain, but this is not essential.

-Lets say the domain John-Doe.com was a site for a financial planner.
-You could target any low competition financial term, even though its not specifically mentioned in the domain.
+Let's say the domain John-Doe.com was a site for a financial planner.
+You could target any low competition financial term, even though it's not specifically mentioned in the domain.
 Having an exact match domain is not critical.

 Because these sites already have links and authority, the content you place on these sites technically should be ranking better than content placed on sites without any links or authority.

-6. Build Authority Sites
+6. Build Authority Sites From Expired Domains

-If you are able to find a domain that has a PageRank of 5 or 6, you have a valuable asset.
+If you are able to find a domain that has a PageRank of 5 or 6, then congratulations – you have a valuable asset on your hands.
 Why not develop a high quality authority site and rank for lots of keywords?

-So, if you are planning on starting an authority site anyway, perhaps its worth considering starting that site on a domain that already has high quality links pointing to it.
+So, if you are planning on starting an authority site anyway, perhaps it's worth considering starting that site on a domain that already has high quality links pointing to it.

-7. Link to Your Other Sites
+7. Link to Your Other Sites on Expired Websites

 Finally, you can always just use the domains to link to your other niche sites.
 The focus of this post is not on this point, but it certainly is a way to monetize these domains, so it needed to make the list.

 Some blog networks fail for various reasons, but if you have complete control over the domains, hosting, and link placements – you can make sure to do it right.

 I haven't personally done this at this point, but many people do, and its definitely a way to get authoritative links pointing to your sites.

 Overall, the more I look into finding expired domains, the more ways I am finding to potentially monetize them.
 So far, I've sold just one domain – but I've only put 1 domain up for sale.
 I've also received offers from blog readers, and I see lots of other potential ways of using these domains.

-How far I go down this road, I don't know – but I'm definitely exploring options right now.
+How far I go down this road, I don't know, but I'm definitely exploring options right now.

 What do you think of these 7 ways to monetize expired domains?
 Do you have any other business models to add?
-If you have had any experience with this business, I would love to hear your thoughts.
+If you have had any experience with this business, I would love to hear your thoughts!